If you're wondering what to do about your superannuation at the moment, you're not alone.

 The Coronavirus pandemic (among several other factors) caused stock markets to fall all over the world in 2020.
 In Australia we saw the benchmark ASX200 Index fall more than 30% in March 2020.
 Although the stock market has recovered strongly in 2021, it remains volatile with ongoing lockdowns and changing restrictions around the world.

-But is this concern warranted, and should you be making changes to your super investments to decrease your exposure to risky assets?
-And is now a good time to switch super funds?
+So should you be making changes to your super investments to decrease your exposure to risky assets during periods of uncertainty?
+And is now a good time to switch super funds or move your super to cash?
 To help answer these questions, Finder spoke with superannuation investment experts from QSuper, Sunsuper and Chant West.

-QSuper chief investment officer Charles Woodhouse acknowledged the stock market losses but reminds us that other asset classes are performing well.
-So if your super is invested in a diversified mix of assets (this is the case for most Australians), the impact from the last few weeks won't be too significant at this stage.
+QSuper chief investment officer Charles Woodhouse acknowledged the stock market losses in 2020 and ongoing volatility, but reminds us that other asset classes are performing well.
+So if your super is invested in a diversified mix of assets (this is the case for most Australians), the impact from the share market alone won't be too significant at this stage.
 Woodhouse also confirmed that QSuper has no plans to limit its exposure to stocks in the near future.

 "History has shown that reacting quickly to market volatility instead of taking a longer-term view with a well-balanced portfolio can be costly.
 QSuper's investment team manage their portfolios with the potential for this sort of negative event in mind, so the structure of the Lifetime Option is not expected to change due to the coronavirus."